Salem, Oregon: Media

 Salem has one daily newspaper, the Gannett-owned Statesman Journal.
 The Capital Press, a weekly agricultural newspaper, is published in the city and is distributed throughout the West Coast.
 The monthly Salem Business Journal covers business and government.
 Salem Magazine, published quarterly, both in physical and digital (online) issues, focuses upon its people; its unique culture; and its downtown and surrounding neighborhood communities.

 Northwest Television operates three television stations that have Salem transmitters: KWVT-LD, KSLM, and KPWC, which serve an area from Longview, Washington, to Eugene, Oregon.
 Two stations are licensed to Salem but operate out of Portland: KPXG-TV and KRCW.

 As of 2012, seven radio stations broadcast from Salem, including three commercial AM stations, three non-commercial FM stations, and a community radio station.
 KBZY was a popular Top 40 station from its sign-on in 1957 through the 1960s and 1970s.
-Today KBZY has an oldies format, and continues to use live and local personalities.
+Today, KBZY has an oldies format; it continues to use live and local personalities.
 KBZY is affiliated with the ABC Radio Network.
 KYKN carries syndicated conservative talk hosts.
 KZGD is a Spanish language sports talk station.
 KSLM features conservative talk programming.
-KSAI is a non-commercial station licensed to Educational Media Foundation with a Contemporary Christian format.
+KAIS is a non-commercial station licensed to Educational Media Foundation with a Contemporary Christian format.
 KMUZ, established in 2012, is a non-commercial community radio station carrying locally produced content in a variety format.

 Salem is part of the Portland Arbitron survey area for radio stations, and most of the Portland stations can be received in Salem, including powerful AM stations news/talk KEX, CBS Sports Radio affiliate KXTG, and Fox Sports Radio affiliate KPOJ.
 Stations to the south in Corvallis and Albany are also easily heard in Salem.

 NPR programming is carried by Oregon Public Broadcasting, which can be heard on KOPB-FM from Portland, and KOAC from Corvallis.